-For equipment which emits sound in the 16 kHz octave band, the procedures specified in ECMA-108 for sound power levels shall be used (see table 4).
+For equipment which emits sound in the 16 kHz octave band, the procedures specified in ECMA-108 for sound power levels shall be used (see Table 4).

 The constituent units of the system may be tested individually and reported accordingly.
-In this case the installation conditions are as in 5.1, 8.5 and the relevant clauses of this annex.
+In this case the installation conditions are as in 5.1, 8.5 and the relevant clauses of this Annex.

 Alternatively the equipment may be tested as a complete system.
-In this case for the measurement of sound power levels, the equipment shall be mounted on the hard reflecting floor and the set-up used shall be recorded.
+In this case for the measurement of sound power levels, the equipment shall be mounted on the hard reflecting floor and the setup used recorded.

-For the measurement of emission sound pressure levels at bystander and/or operator positions, the separate enclosures which comprise the system shall be arranged in a set-up that is typical of actual use.
-Solely table-top systems shall be installed on the test table with all equipment front faces parallel to the front edge of the table.
+For the measurement of emission sound pressure levels at operator position, the separate enclosures which comprise the system shall be arranged in a set-up that is typical of actual use.
+Solely table-top systems shall be installed on the standard test table with all equipment front faces parallel to the front edge of the table.
+A "flat" table-top system (i.e. the system's width is greater than its height) shall be centered left to right on the test table (Figure C.4a).

+A small tower table-top system (system's height is greater than its width) shall be placed 0,05 m from the right edge of the test table (Figure C.4b).
+If a monitor is placed on the table alongside the small tower, then a gap of 0,05 m shall be left between the monitor and the small tower.
+The keyboard shall be 0,05 m from the front edge of the table.
+If the system has a detachable keyboard, the system shall be 0,30 m from the front edge of the table.
+The operator position microphone then is 0,25 m in front of the keyboard or 0,50 m from a system with a detachable keyboard per 8.6.1.
 It is recommended that the screens of notebook computers be adjusted to be perpendicular to an imaginary line passing from the microphone at the operator's position to the centre of the screen.
-If parts of the system are floor-standing and others are table-top, the floor-standing equipment shall be installed on the front edge of the table and oriented such that the front face of the equipment is parallel to the front edge of the table and in the same vertical plane (figure C.4).
-Equipment adjacent to the table shall be spaced 0,075 m away from the vertical plane formed by the edge of the taple of the table.
+If parts of the system are floor-standing and others are table-top, the floor-standing equipment shall be installed on the floor to the operator's right of the test table and oriented such that the front face of the equipment is parallel to the front edge of the table and even with the table and in the same vertical plane (Figure C.4c).
+Equipment adjacent to the table shall be spaced 0,075 m away from the vertical plane formed by the edge of the top of the table.
 The table-top equipment shall be installed on the test table with all front faces parallel to the front edge of the table.
-The table.
 For non-parallelepiped equipment, the orientation shall represent typical use and shall be documented in detail.
+If the processor is tested individually without the presence of keyboard or monitor, the processor shall be installed according to this paragraph and Figure C.4a, C.4b, or C.4c.